clementderyckx/Strapi-block-to-JSX/README.md

 * Strikethrough text will end up with span strikethrough-config-class */
 ```
-It is also working the same way by using classnames in the configuration object
+It is also working the same way by using classnames in the configuration object:
 ```typescript
 const config = {
     generatedClassNames: false,